soares921/Domestic_Airline_Flights_Performance_Dashboard/README.md

-# Dashboard for Domestic Airlight Flight Performances 2005-2020
+# Dashboard for Domestic Airline Flight Performances 2005-2020

 Task at hand is to monitor and report US domestic airline flights performance.
 Goal is to analyze the performance of the reporting airline to improve flight reliability thereby improving customer reliability.
 A python code is provided that leads to a dashboard that achieves this goal and helps complete the task.